yashnirmal/space-shooter/README.md

 - press 'Esc' to open up the 'Game Menu'
 	- press 'Start new Game' to start new game
 	- press 'Resume Game' to resume the currently paused game
+	- press 'Choose Level' to choose the difficulty level